SUSE/tdx-demo/INSTALL-SLES-15-SP5.md

 load the new TDX-enabled kernel in the host.

 When the host is set up, `tdx-demo-run.sh` runs the Demo guest image with TDX enabled.

+The guest access information:

+user: tdxdemo
+password: tdxdemo

 This is sufficient to install and run the DEMO, but read further for more details if needed.

 ## Manual instructions